Our Passion

 Leadership

 A team of people is needed to organize and operate an RFK camp.
-Volunteer leaders oversee specific areas to make sure everything is perfect for the Campers from the time they arrive on Monday until they leave on Friday.
-Our leadership team includes people from a broad range of expertise, but they all share the same mission and passion for the children we serve.
+Volunteer leaders oversee specific areas to make sure everything is perfect for the campers from the time they arrive on Monday until they leave on Friday.
+Our Leadership Team includes people from a broad range of expertise, but they all share the same vision and passion for the children we serve.

 • Meagan Seymour, Camp Director